 Once you have got past the stresses of dealing with estate agents, solicitors changes in dates and all the rest of it moving day finally comes.
 What can you do to ensure that moving goes as smoothly as possible and what to do if even after following sensible advice it still goes wrong?

 The British Association of Removers is the relevant trade organisation.
 It has a Trading Standards Institute Code of Practice and an independent Alternative Dispute Resolution (ADR) scheme.
 So, should you encounter problems and your removal firm is a member then you are able to use an arbitration scheme.
 You may like to check their website before deciding on a removal firm to give you peace of mind.

 Remember a page on Facebook means nothing.
 All the reviews could be written by the firm.
 If recommended by a friend of a friend, this still may not be good enough especially if a friend of a friend on Facebook given how so many people have “friends” on Facebook that aren’t friends and are often people with whom they have never met or spoken.

 Get more than one quote especially if you insist on using a non specialist removal service.
 If a quote sounds cheap remember if something sounds too good to be true it probably is.

-When you have instructed a removal firm to move your possessions from one place to another you are covered (for services up to the 1st October) by the Supply of Goods and Services Act 1982.
-From 1st October 2015 you are covered by the Consumer Rights Act 2015.
+When you have instructed a removal firm to move your possessions from one place to another you are covered by the Consumer Rights Act 2015.
 You can expect to receive services undertaken with reasonable skill and care.
 That means no damage and arrival at an agreed time.
 Should this not be the case then you have grounds to complain.

 If any items get damaged you have the right to repair/replacement or sum of money covering the cost of replacement.
 You are also entitled to any out of pocket expenses you might incur due to damages of items or delay in timings of the removal.